-Prior to 2014, a substantial proportion of research focused on individual-level interventions (Feddes and Gallucci 2015), primarily centred around establishing individual risk factors.
-Since much of the work was built on existing scholarship on juvenile delinquency, it follows that the majority of interventions examined focused on adolescents and young adults.
+Much of the work prior to 2014 focused on individual-level interventions (Feddes and Gallucci 2015), much of which centred around establishing individual risk factors.
+Since much of the work was built on existing scholarship on juvenile delinquency, it follows that the majority of interventions examined focus on adolescents and young adults.
 Targeted interventions (secondary prevention) include interventions aimed at individuals and small groups of individuals considered to be at-risk.
 Universal interventions (primary prevention), on the other hand, adopt a more general approach to discourage initial engagement with extremist narratives via more general/universal interventions targeted at entire groups.